rweigel/stats/notes.md

 **Example**:

-You have stickers labled $1$, ..., $6$ that are used to form a license plate.
+You have stickers labeled $1$, ..., $6$ that are used to form a license plate.

 How many unique license plates of length $4$ can you form? *Answer*: $6\cdot 5\cdot 4$